Hall algebra approach to Drinfeld's presentation of quantum loop algebras

 \section{Abstract}

-The quantum loop algebra $U_{v}(\mathcal{L}\mathfrak{g})$ was defined as a generalization of the Drinfeld's new realization of quantum affine algebra to the loop algebra of any Kac-Moody algebra $\mathfrak{g}$.
-Schiffmann \cite{S} has proved ( and conjectured ) that the Hall algebra of the category of coherent sheaves over weighted projective lines provides a realization of $U_{v}(\mathcal{L}\mathfrak{g})$ for those $\mathfrak{g}$ associated to a star-shaped Dynkin diagram.
-In this paper we explicitly find out the elements in the Hall algebra $\mathbf{H}(\Coh(\mathbb{X}))$ satisfying part of Drinfeld's relations, as addition to Schiffmann's work.
-Further we verify all Drinfeld's relations in the double Hall algebra $\dh(\Coh(\mathbb{X}))$.
-As a corollary, we deduce that the double composition algebra is isomorphic to the whole quantum loop algebra when $\mathfrak{g}$ is of finite or affine type.
+The quantum loop algebra $U_{v}(\mathcal{L}\mathfrak{g})$ was defined as a generalization of the Drinfeld's new realization of the quantum affine algebra to the loop algebra of any Kac-Moody algebra $\mathfrak{g}$.
+It has been shown by Schiffmann that the Hall algebra of the category of coherent sheaves on a weighted projective line is closely related to the quantum loop algebra $U_{v}(\mathcal{L}\mathfrak{g})$, for some $\mathfrak{g}$ with a star-shaped Dynkin diagram.
+In this paper we study Drinfeld's presentation of $U_{v}(\mathcal{L}\mathfrak{g})$ in the double Hall algebra setting, based on Schiffmann's work.
+We explicitly find out a collection of generators of the double composition algebra $\mathbf{DC}(\Coh(\mathbb{X}))$ and verify that they satisfy all the Drinfeld relations.